The State of Illinois Passed It's First Capital Budget in TEN YEARS!

 The highlights of State Capital Budget:

-- $200 million allocation for the creation of affordable housing throughout the state – which will be competitively allocated to proposed developments by the Illinois Housing Development Authority (IHDA).
+$200 million allocation for the creation of quality housing throughout the state – which will be competitively allocated to proposed developments by the Illinois Housing Development Authority (IHDA).

 A team from UPAJ and DU traveled to Springfield to join a press conference with the Illinois Housing Council, met with a key member of Governor Pritzker's staff, and follow-up with Senate President Cullerton, Senator Mattie Hunter, Senator Don Harmon and Majority Leader Harris to present three proposed areas of focus.